Filming on Lake Bogoria in Kenya

 Lake Bogoria formerly known as lake Hannington is located in the south of Baringo County.
 It is a saline, alkaline lake that lies in a volcanic region south of Lake Baringo, this gives you an opportunity to film both lakes depending on the series you want to cover in your film.
 The Lake is famous for one of the world’s largest populations of lesser flamingos as it is a feeding ground for them .
 It is located within Lake Bogoria National Reserve home to various flora and fauna.

 Local features to film on Lake Bogoria include the Kesubo Swamp to the north and the Siracho Escarpment to the east, both within the National Reserve.
 The lake is also famous for geysers, fumaroles and hot springs along the bank of the lake and in the lake.
 These erupt up to 5 m high.
 The lake gives you an opportunity to film large populations of Flamingos.

 Requirements to film on Lake Bogoria

 Like filming in other National Parks in Kenya, you will also need to get a filming permit from Kenya Film Commission for you to be allowed to film on Lake Bogoria.
-In order to obtain a Filming Permit, one must write a letter requesting the permit and fill an application form which must be accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
+In order to obtain a Filming Permit, one must write a letter requesting the permit and fill out an application form which must be accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
 These should be sent to the Film Licensing Officer, Kenya Film Commission.
 Filming permits for features, documentaries, short films, music videos, corporate videos, and commercials are issued within minutes of application.
 Applications for TV Series and full-length feature films are processed in less than 48 hours of application.
-Contact us at Film crew fixers Uganda we will be able to help you process the filming permissions with the Local Authorities in Kenya for you to be able to successfully film in this park
+Contact us at Film crew fixers we will be able to help you process the filming permissions with the Local Authorities in Kenya for you to be able to successfully film in this park

 Filming fees and costs for filming on Lake Bogoria